-The answer is ‘yes’.
+The answer is ‘yes’, as long as an antisymmetric component, if present, is subtracted from the shielding tensor.
+[To my knowledge, an antisymmetric shielding tensor component is not observed in NMR experiments.]
 The three shielding values on the diagonal are the principal components of the shielding tensor, and the corresponding coordinate system is referred to as the principal axis system (PAS).
 What is nice about the polar plot of the tensor is that the orientation of the PAS is indicated by the extremum values of , i.e. by the directions where the surfaces are furthest away or closest to the origin of the plot.
 In the nanotube plot above, I have also included the PAS shown as green and red arrows (green if the principal component is positive, red otherwise), showing that indeed the polar plot surface indicates the orientation of the PAS.
 The principal values are given by the distances of the surface from the origin in these directions.
 The nice thing about the polar plots is that if we rotate the molecule and re-calculate the shielding tensor and prepare a new polar plot, it will look just the same because the plot depends on the relative orientation of the PAS and the molecule, and the two rotate together.

 Electric ﬁeld gradient tensors: We later used such polar plots of tensors extensively for electric-ﬁeld gradients (EFGs) , which are underlying the quadrupolar interaction that is so important in solid-state NMR of isotopes with spin .